-By now, Clarus was known outside of Apple labs and it seems that even Microsoft used her in an advertisement!
-Later Microsoft also used her in PowerPoint.
+By this time, Clarus was known outside of Apple labs and it seems that even Microsoft used her in an advertisement!
+Later (1992) Microsoft also used her in PowerPoint.

 The TechNote #31, distributed to developers in the monthly bulletin, turned the Dogcow into a real celebrity.
 Later it was included on the developer CD "Dave and Phil's Excellent CD".
 Since then, TechNote 31 has been excised and replaced with a more mundane one on "GestaltWaitNextEvent" fonction.

 An incomprehensible phrase can be found as a sub-heading in the original note: "Aanal, Enacku Naiimadu, Kaanali!".
 Many people have tried to decipher this, but without success.
 Several years later, Mark Harlan solved the mystery (develop magazine), when he explained it was simply a phonetic transcription of the phrase "But I can't see the Dogcow !" in the Tamil dialect, which Sriram Subramanian had said to Mark over the phone.
 And, as the note goes on to explain ; Arabic systems don't include Clarus in their printer drivers - they get a horse instead! (we have not found any picture).